 The interest rate risk inherent in our loan portfolio is substantially mitigated through our funding relationship with CoBank and allows for loans to be match-funded.
 Borrowings from CoBank match the pricing, maturity, and option characteristics of our loans to borrowers.
 CoBank manages interest rate risk through the direct loan pricing and their asset/liability management processes.
 Although CoBank incurs and manages the primary sources of interest rate risk, we may still be exposed to interest rate risk through the impact of interest rate changes on earnings generated from our loanable funds.
-To stabilize earnings from loanable funds, we have committed excess loanable funds with CoBank at a fixed rate for a specified term as a part of CoBank's Association Equity Positioning Program (AEPP).
-This enables us to reduce our overall cost of funds with CoBank without significantly increasing our overall interest rate risk position.
+To stabilize earnings from loanable funds, we have committed portions of our loanable funds at fixed rates through CoBank.
+These earnings are reflected in net interest income as a reduction to interest expense.
+This enables us to increase our earnings without significantly increasing our overall interest rate risk position.